 The G-HQS is designed to enhance the quality of Honda-brand products manufactured and sold worldwide.
 By ensuring that all facilities comply with these standards, we can better facilitate the interoperation of quality assurance systems at different worksites, contributing to quality assurance not only in production activities, but also in distribution and service.

 *1 ISO 9001: An international quality control and quality assurance standard

 *2 ISO/TS16949: An international quality management system standard for the automotive industry

-By applying design and development expertise to design and development, production preparations, and production (mass production) in order to allow the creation of drawings designed to facilitate manufacturing and develop manufacturing control techniques that limit process variability, we are able to deliver a new level of outstanding quality.
+By applying design and development expertise at the design and development, production preparation, and production (mass production) stages, we are able to deliver a new level of outstanding quality through the creation of drawings designed to facilitate manufacturing and develop manufacturing control techniques that limit process variability.

 When we determine that product issues require action, we quickly report the issue to governmental authorities in accordance with individual countries' regulations.